Bastian/bStats/README.md

 - [Learn about the Google service account file]
 - [Learn about the Firebase config file]

+Next, rename the `/prod/postgres.env.example` file to `/prod/postgres.env` and replace the `POSTGRES_PASSWORD` with a random (long) string of your choosing.

 Then you can start all services by running `make`.
 The services will run in Docker containers, thus no additional dependencies like Node.js and npm are required (even though it is recommended to have them installed for your IDE